 During 6th Form, Rebecca remembers the difficulty she had in choosing what she would do after her A’ Levels.
 Her school was very academic and she was not sure whether an academic degree was the best route for her.
-Her focus became less about what degree she would study and more towards what career she could pursue.
-Her family were already established in the industry, both in Luxemburg and China, so she had first-hand information about the vast array of career opportunities.
+Rebecca’s focus became less about what degree she would study and more towards what career she could pursue.
+Her family were already established in the industry, both in Luxemburg and China.
+This means that she had first-hand information about the vast array of career opportunities.

 “Even though I am quite academic and speak 6 languages I need an element of creativity.
 I specifically chose SSTH because its degree programs are accredited by the Swiss federal government and are both academic and practical.
 I also have the option to study two degrees.”